-2. Use of natural or induced infections
+2. Use of Natural or Induced Infections

-Because of the difficulties involved in carrying out induced infections in worm-free equines, most studies can be carried out in naturally-infected animals.
+Because of the difficulties involved in carrying out induced infections in worm-free equines, most studies can be carried out in naturally infected animals.

-Dose determination studies can be conducted using natural or induced infections with either laboratory or recent field isolates.
+Dose determination studies can be conducted using natural or induced infections with either laboratory strains or recent field isolates.

-Dose confirmation studies against adult stages for a wide range of parasites can be conducted using naturally-infected animals which were superimposed with induced infections of recent field isolates.
+Dose confirmation studies against adult stages for a wide range of parasites can be conducted using naturally infected animals which may be superimposed with induced infections of recent field isolates.
 Induced infections with recent field isolates are also acceptable.
-For claims against (developing) larval stages (e.g. L4 stages) only induced infections of recent field isolates can be considered.
 For claims against hypobiotic larvae (early L3 of small strongyles) only natural infections can be considered.
 In these cases, animals need to be housed for a minimum of 2 weeks before treatment to preclude unintended reinfection.